zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lanza.md

 key: lanza
 permalink: /team/nlanza/
 # Pick one of the following
-role: intern
+role: engineer
 email: u1156908@utah.edu
 image: /assets/images/people/lanza.jpg
 organization: University of Utah
-position: Student
+position: Software Developer
 # use either a local link like here, or a URL
 website: /team/nlanza
-interests: Alt-Text Generation, Acessibility, Computer Vision, Machine Learning
+interests: Visualization design, Accessibility, Human-Centered Computing, Software Verification
 #  leave empty if you're active.
 Add something like "M.S.'16" or "B.S.'17" if you got a degree while at VDL.
 Add "N" if you left VDS before you got a degree.
-graduated: "N"
+graduated:

 # stuff below can be ignored if you don't use the group website for your private website